MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 1. Create the quorum witness.
 For information on how, see [Set up a cluster witness](../manage/witness.md).

-1. Verify that storage repair jobs are completed using the following:
+1. Verify that storage repair jobs are completed using the cmdlet:

     ```powershell
     Get-StorageJob